“Dead?”

 Writing Process

 The spark for the song came out of nowhere.
-I was in the car, picking up lunch for my family, when I suddenly blurted out on a high scream: “They say I’m dead!”
-The response line immediately followed: “But I’m more alive than I have ever been!”
-I grabbed my phone, recorded it into Voice Memos, and carried the idea with me for days.
+I was in the car picking up lunch for my family when I suddenly blurted out, almost on instinct, on a repetition of several almost-yelled high notes:

 One of my favorite discoveries came through the ascending guitar line in the chorus.
 The notes first came to me as harmonies there, lifting the section upward to mirror the ascension theme.
 Later, I realized those same notes could become the root chords of the verses too.
-That shift gave the verses deeper meaning: they became the grounding, the “first set of wings” Icarus was given, while the chorus transformed those same notes into harmonies carried by new root chords underneath.
-In that way, the music itself embodies the story’s arc: what begins as structure and limitation becomes harmony and lift.

 Song Meaning

-So in my version, Icarus doesn’t die.
-He sinks to the depths of the sea, alive but hidden, where the ocean becomes a symbol of shadow work, of diving inward to transform pain into strength.
-Down there he forges new wings, not of fragile wax but of fire and resonance.
-When he rises again, it’s not just back into the sky, but straight into the sun itself, a metaphor for ascending beyond the old self, beyond fear, into something limitless.
+He sinks to the depths of the sea, alive but hidden.
+The ocean becomes a symbol of shadow work, a place where someone goes inward to transform pain into strength.
+Down there he forges new wings, not fragile ones made of wax but wings made of fire and resonance.